It’s time to review Kerotin Hair Growth Formula – because it looks like a great hair supplement:

 - average dimensions

-Because they’re made of gelatin, you can swallow them easily.
+Because they’re made of cellulose, you can swallow them easily.
 Plus that they’re no horse pills – as in other products.

 I only had one problem with them:

 - when I tried to take the apart, the cover would break off